b1r3k/s3-proxy-poc/README.md

 ## How to start

 1. `make install`
-2. `make run-proxy` in order to start proxy server
+2. `make run-proxy` in order to start proxy server.
+Define environment variables in `.env` file.

+## How to build production ready docker image

+    $ make build-docker-image

+In order to publish image to the ECR put ECR_REPO_URI variable pointing to ECR in `.env.build` and run:

+    $ poetry run dotenv -e .env.build make publish-docker-image

 ## Running e2e tests